Home » Military & Veteran Benefits » Military Childcare

 To use this database you must create or maintain an account at MilitaryOneSource.mil.
 You’ll need to log in and retrieve a special subscription code to start using your childcare account.

-The Exceptional Family Member Program is a DoD option for those who have a family member with special needs.
-This program, sometimes referred to as EFMP for short, offers family support and coordination for those getting ready to make a Permanent Change of Station move.
+This program, sometimes called EFMP for short, provides family support and coordination for those preparing to make a Permanent Change of Station move.
 EFMP involves a special needs consultation that can help determine what types of reasonable accommodations might be necessary

 • Finding programs in new locations